still-standing/running-adventures/_posts/running/2019-01-02-before-the-start-post.markdown

 Thinking about how the  [Killer BaBa Night]({{ site.baseurl }}{% post_url 2019-01-01-the-start-post %})
  turned out...
 Something went definitively wrong!
-I just wanted to brag a bit about running my first 10k in less than 1h, which is, indeed, not that impressive...
+I just wanted to brag a bit about running my first 10km (6.2miles) in less than 1h, which is, by the way, not that impressive...
-And now I signed up for a half-marathon (21.1km) with guys running it in less that 1h45...
+And now I signed up for a half-marathon (21.1km - 13.1miles) with guys running it in less that 1h45...

 Really?!

-### Comments
+### Conclusion

-* I actually heard the **bear expression** quite recently in a business related discussion...
-Maybe you wonder now what type of job I am doing...
-Good question!

-* For people still using the imperial unit system (just in case): 1mile ~ 1.61km.

-* This post will now be referred to as the **Bear Beginning**.
+It was now time to prepare for the half, a simply run more, this post is about how it went [post]({{ site.baseurl }}{% post_url 2019-01-04-route-towards-the-half-marathon-post %})..